HapticVLA: Contact-Rich Manipulation via Vision-Language-Action Model without Inference-Time Tactile Sensing: Experiments

 \subsection{Experimental Setup}

 In our experiments, we employ a bimanual manipulation platform built on two LeRobot SO-101 manipulators~\cite{cadene2024lerobot}.
 The left is the standard SO-101 configuration, while the right arm is modified with a parallel gripper with tactile sensors on each finger.
-The left manipulator is actuated using 7.4\,V Feetech STS3215 servomotors, while the right arm employs the 12\,V version to provide increased torque for manipulating heavier objects.
+The left manipulator is actuated using 7.4\,V Feetech STS3215 servomotors, while the right arm employs the 12\,V version to provide increased torque required for precise grasping control.

 As shown in Fig.~\ref{fig:robot}, the perception stack comprises three RGB streams.
 An Intel RealSense D435 camera provides the primary external view, and each manipulator is equipped with IMX335 5\,MP cameras mounted on the wrist.
 All cameras operate at a resolution of 640 × 480 pixels.